connorrothschild/v3/content/posts/balance.md

 As an incoming entry-level employee at Microsoft, you join 144,000 other employees.
 The organization is structured hierarchically, and you assume the role that you're given.
 Is there some level of matching at play?
 Definitely.
 But are you able to apply yourself as you would in a personal project, or as you could in a smaller, less rigid organization?
 Definitely not.

-As an incoming entry-level employee at McKinsey, you join 30,000 other employees.
+As an incoming entry-level employee at McKinsey, share a similar experience.
 Your job infamously requires you to travel often, sit through countless meetings, and work long hours.
-My peers in these positions joke about how their job responsibilities are 1) sending emails, 2) sitting through meetings, and 3) designing PowerPoints.
+Peers in these positions joke about how their job responsibilities are 1) sending emails, 2) sitting through meetings, and 3) designing PowerPoints.

-Your capacity, skills, and competence can be understood as this:
+In both of these contexts, you have this much capacity and competence:

 <progress style="width: 80%;" value="100" max="100"></progress>

-But larger companies hire you *so that you can do this*:
+But larger companies hire you *so that you can exercise this much of it*:

 <progress style="width: 80%;" value="30" max="100"></progress>

+To make matters worse, we start working in these rigid organizations right after we graduate, which (for most people) is the *most exhilarating, unique, and stimulting experience of our lives*.
+We're familiar with challenging work (often too challenging), and so the contrast between college and work becomes even more stark.

 ## Conclusion